Rokiis1/roadmap/types_of_testing/static_testing.md

 **Explanation:**

-Involves a series of structured activities aimed at evaluating the quality of work products.
-These activities help in identifying defects early, improving the quality of the product, and ensuring that it meets the stakeholders expectations.
+A structured review process ensures work products are evaluated systematically for quality, resulting in early defect detection and continuous improvement.

 <details>
     <summary>Overview:</summary>

-1. **Planning:** The manager defines the scope, purpose, work product to be reviewed, quality characteristics to be evaluated, areas to focus on, entry and exit criteria, and the time frame for the review.
+1. **Planning:** Define the review scope, objectives, work products, quality criteria, and entry/exit conditions.

-2. **Review Initiation:** The moderator ensures that everyone involved is prepared, has access to the work product, understands their roles, and has everything needed to perform the review.
+2. **Review Initiation:** Ensure all participants have access to the work product and understand their roles and responsibilities.

-3. **Individual Review:** Reviewers individually assess the quality of the work product, identify anomalies, and log their findings.
+3. **Individual Review:** Each reviewer examines the work product independently and logs anomalies and questions.

-4. **Communication and Analysis:** A review meeting where reviewers present their findings, and the author addresses the questions.
-The scribe documents the discussion and decisions.
+4. **Communication and Analysis:** Conduct a review meeting where reviewers discuss findings, and the author clarifies questions.

-5. **Rework:** The author makes necessary changes based on the review meeting.
+5. **Rework:** The author revises the work product based on the review outcomes, followed by any necessary follow-up reviews.

 </details>